 Roth IRA Limits With a 401(k)

-If you or your spouse have an employer-sponsored retirement plan such as a 401(k), you might not be able to contribute to a Roth IRA.
+Nothing is preventing you from having both a Roth IRA and an employer-sponsored retirement plan such as a 401(k).
+But depending on your income and the amount you contribute to the 401(k), you might not be able to contribute to the Roth IRA.
 In some cases, your contribution limit is reduced.
-This applies if you or your spouse were covered at any time during the year.
+This applies if you or your spouse were covered by a 401(k) at any time during the year.

 Backdoor Roth IRA

 A backdoor Roth IRA lets you convert your traditional IRA into a Roth IRA.
 This could provide a way to circumvent income limits.
 There is no limit on conversion amounts — you can roll over however much you have in your traditional IRA without any penalty.

 This process is legal but complicated.
 You’ll have to pay taxes on your traditional IRA, and the amount you convert into the Roth IRA will likely count as income.
 If you have a year when your income is particularly low, this is a good time to make the conversion because it helps lower the tax liability.